+Having some empty houses in your birth chart isn’t anything to worry about.
 "It's something that people are fearful about, but they shouldn’t be," Kavanagh says.
 If you have a planet in a house, it means that planet's traits and themes are infused into that house’s life areas.
 If you don't, it simply means that you may not have the energy of a specific planet infused into a life area.
-But that doesn’t mean you won’t experience any ‘action’ in relation to the sectors of life ruled by that house."
+But that doesn’t mean you won’t experience any "action" in relation to the sectors of life ruled by that house.

-And as for the second reason why empty houses won't leave you lacking in certain life areas?
-It's important to remember that planets are transiting in the sky at all times, and your natal chart simply reflects one moment in time—"a screen shot of the sky above us at the moment of birth," says astrologer Stefanie Iris Weiss.
+The second reason why empty houses won't leave you lacking in certain life areas is that planets are transiting in the sky at all times, and your natal chart simply reflects one moment in time—"a screenshot of the sky above us at the moment of birth," says astrologer Stefanie Iris Weiss.
 So, even if certain houses of yours were, in fact, empty of planets when you were born, they'll still be populated by various transiting planets throughout your lifetime.

 "Transits begin at the moment we are born, and planets will dance through the empty houses of our charts on a regular basis, activating those houses and triggering events or emotions therein," says Weiss.
 For example, a lengthy Pluto transit could have the transformative planet parked in one of your empty houses for years, whereas Jupiter could lend its optimistic vibe to another empty house for a few months at a time.
 And planets like love-oriented Venus and communication-focused Mercury (which orbit more quickly) visit all of our houses—including empty ones—multiple times a year.